anu-prakash-dev/Godot-Engine-Launcher/README.md

 ## Godot Engine Launcher

-The launcher to manage Godot versions.
+The launcher to download and manage Godot versions.

 ### Informations